-I personally like my 2-in-1 shorts because the compression shorts are underneath and are a little bit shorter than the traditional athletic shorts that are overtop.
-Then I don’t have to remember multiple garments, but can just grab these.
+I personally like my 2-in-1 shorts because the compression shorts underneath are a little bit shorter than the traditional athletic shorts overtop.
+I don’t have to remember multiple garments, but can just grab these.

 Men often find compression underwear more comfortable than regular underwear when running.
 It helps to keep everything in place and can reduce the possibility of getting injuries in an uncomfortable place.

 What are Compression Shorts Made Out Of?

 Compression shorts are made of a high-grade fabric that provides compression to the user.
 Typically, the fabric is made from a combination of materials like spandex, nylon, polyester, and Lycra.

-Compression shorts are designed to wick away sweat, compress the designated area, and allow your skin to breathe, which is why there are several different fabrics that are used to meet this goal.
+Compression shorts are designed to wick away sweat, compress the designated area, and allow your skin to breathe.
+Any of the listed fabrics meet this goal.

 Why Do Compression Shorts Cost More Than Regular Running Shorts?

 Compression shorts cost more than regular running shorts because of how they are made.
 Because compression shorts have to provide compression, they have to be designed more carefully than your typical running shorts.

-In other words, compression shorts have to meet two goals—be breathable and great for running as well as provide compression.
+In other words, compression shorts have to meet two goals.
+They have to be breathable and also provide compression.
 Regular running shorts don’t have to meet that second goal and thus are cheaper to produce (and purchase).

 What are the Benefits of Compression Shorts?

 Many people have studied compression shorts.
 The findings?
 In general, they are helpful in improving athletic performance and preventing injuries.
 What runner doesn’t want that?
 In particular, they provide a good number of specific benefits.

 Reduce Muscle Soreness

-You’re always going to have sore muscles, but compression shorts can make it less likely or even non-existent.
+As a runner, you’re always going to have sore muscles.
+But compression shorts can greatly reduce soreness, or even make it non-existent.
 Compression shorts (this also applies to compression tights) can even help with reducing fatigue during workouts, too.
 You can run longer and harder without feeling as much of an impact.

 If you want to perform better for a longer period of time, compression shorts will help extend your workout without extra stress on your muscles.